hamlet2k/SphereConnect/docs/project/project_data_structures.md

 - `user_actions`: VARCHAR[] (permissions like `view_guilds`, `manage_rbac`).
 - Special: `super_admin` is non-revocable, creator-only.

+Note: Guild owners automatically receive the super_admin access level.
+This level always has full permissions and must include any new user functions added in the future.

 **See also**: [Access Level Management](./project_flows.md#6-access-level-management), [Registration](./project_flows.md#1-registration).

 ---